guitarbeat/Personal-Website/memory-bank/techContext.md

 ## SASS Architecture

-The project uses a modular SASS architecture with a design token system as the foundation.
+The project uses a modular SASS architecture with a design token system at its core.
+This section documents the structure and relationships between SASS files.

 ### Core Files

 - `_tokens.scss`: Single source of truth for all design tokens (colors, spacing, typography, etc.)
-- `_breakpoints.scss`: Forwarding module for breakpoint variables from tokens
 - `_variables.scss`: Legacy variables (being phased out in favor of tokens)
-- `_shadows.scss`: Functions and mixins for shadow application
+- `_breakpoints.scss`: Responsive utility library with breakpoint mixins
 - `_css-variables.scss`: Generates CSS custom properties from tokens
-- `_typography.scss`: Typography styles and mixins
-- `_mixins.scss`: General utility mixins
+- `_mixins.scss`: Reusable mixins for common patterns
-- `_base.scss`: Base styles and resets
+- `_utilities.scss`: Utility classes for common styles
-- `main.scss`: Main entry point that imports all modules
+- `main.scss`: Main entry point that imports all other SASS files

+### Removing _variables.scss

+`_variables.scss` is being phased out in favor of using tokens directly.
+The current strategy is:

+1. **Forwarding Module**: Transform `_variables.scss` into a forwarding module that:
+   - Imports tokens directly
+   - Provides clear warnings about removal
+   - Maintains backward compatibility
+   - Includes migration guidance in comments

+2. **Gradual Migration**: Update files one by one to:
+   - Import tokens directly (`@use "../sass/tokens" as tokens;`)
+   - Replace variable references with token functions:
+     - `vars.$shadow-light` → `tokens.shadow('sm')`
+     - `vars.$shadow-medium` → `tokens.shadow('md')`
+     - `vars.$shadow-heavy` → `tokens.shadow('lg')`
+     - `vars.$scale-hover-small` → `tokens.scale('sm')`
+     - `vars.$scale-hover-medium` → `tokens.scale('md')`
+     - `vars.$scale-hover-large` → `tokens.scale('lg')`

+3. **Testing Strategy**:
+   - Verify compilation after each file update
+   - Check visual appearance to ensure consistency
+   - Test theme switching functionality
+   - Update tools one by one to minimize risk

+4. **Final Removal**:
+   - Once all files are updated, remove `_variables.scss`
+   - Ensure all JS imports get values from tokens directly

 ### Design Token System

-The design token system is based on a hierarchical approach:
+Design tokens are the foundational elements of our design system, representing the smallest design decisions, such as colors, spacing, and typography.

 1. **Design Tokens (`_tokens.scss`)**:
    - Raw values organized in maps